OctopusDeploy/blog/blog/2019-12/octopus-release-2019.11/index.md

 ## Breaking Changes

-This release includes the following breaking changes.

-`TODO: Waiting for the list from Blue Ring.
-Initial blurb is below but it needs massaging and there's more.`

-The API has changed as part of this issue, versions of Octopus.Client prior to 8.0.0 will not be able to create scheduled triggers on an Octopus Server where the version is older than 2019.11.0.
+The [Octopus API has changed](https://github.com/OctopusDeploy/Issues/issues/4925) as part of this release, versions of Octopus.Client prior to 8.0.0 will not be able to create scheduled triggers on an Octopus Server where the version is older than 2019.11.0.
-The scheduled trigger criteria `DaysPerWeekScheduledTriggerFilterResource` and `DailyScheduledTriggerFilterResource` have been superseded by `ContinuousDailyScheduledTriggerFilterResource` and `OnceDailyScheduledTriggerFilterResource`.

 ## Upgrading

 As usual the [steps for upgrading Octopus Deploy](https://octopus.com/docs/administration/upgrading) apply.
-Please see the [release notes](https://octopus.com/downloads/compare?to=2019.10.0) for further information.
-Self-Hosted Octopus customers can [download](https://octopus.com/downloads/2019.10.0) the latest release now.
+Please see the [release notes](https://octopus.com/downloads/compare?to=2019.11.0) for further information.
+Self-Hosted Octopus customers can [download](https://octopus.com/downloads/2019.11.0) the latest release now.
 For Octopus Cloud, you will start receiving the latest bits next week during your maintenance window.

 ## Wrap up

 This is our final release of the 2019 and we're looking forward to 2020.
-Feel free to leave us a comment, and let us know what you think!

 Keep an eye on our [roadmap](https://octopus.com/roadmap) as we're updating it regularly.

 Happy deployments!